deleeuwblue/deleeuwblog/_posts/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana.md

 ![userEndpoints](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/loginRequests.png)

-For each request, you can view a detailed breakdown of the steps the `/login` endpoint exected.
+For each request, you can view a detailed breakdown of the steps the `/login` endpoint expected.
 In this case, the entire duration of `/login` was 6ms, and included a 5ms service call to `users.users` endpoint of the `users` Mongodb service.
 You can also see a detailed stack trace of each step, which would be invaluable if for example some requests were taking longer or returning errors.

 ![individualLoginRequest](/assets/img/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana/individualLoginRequest.png)